 Work areas with elevated airborne activity levels (or the potential for such conditions to arise) must have airborne monitoring arrangements appropriate to the risk established.
 This means that the actual levels of airborne contaminant are well known and are considered when selecting RPE with the appropriate protection factor.
-This monitoring may be installed at a fixed location or, for temporary work / specific hazards, be portable and placed directly in or sampling from the immediate work area, as determined by the suitable and sufficient risk assessment as well as formal advice from a Radiation Protection Adviser (RPA) / Health Physicist.
+This monitoring may be installed at a fixed location or, for temporary work / specific hazards, be portable and placed directly in or sampling from the immediate work area, as determined by the suitable and sufficient risk assessment, including formal advice from a Radiation Protection Adviser (RPA).